alexmarqs/zod-config/README.md

 pnpm add zod-config zod # pnpm yarn add zod-config zod # yarn
 ```

-(You need to install Zod as well, if you don't have it already)
+(When you install zod or @zod/mini, your package manager will automatically install @zod/core too.
+So this peer dependency will be met as long as you have one of these packages installed.)

 ## Table of contents: